matteofigus/mirror-mirror/README.md

 This is a wrapper around the wonderful [Nightmare.js](https://github.com/segmentio/nightmare) for:

-* Opening a matrix of urls
+* Opening a matrix of urls with Chrome
 * Specify a set of operations to perform
 * Take a screenshot
 * Make some changes (like swapping a CSS file, changing Js or HTML)